TroyFletcher/terminal-pomodoro/README.md

-# Visually disruptive Pomodoros right your tmux panes
+# Visually disruptive Pomodoros right in your tmux panes

 ***
 Had a hard time keeping track of my time (and stopping for breaks!) in my normal TMUX workflow, so I hacked